 Encumbrance

-• Carry Load up to FRAME without trouble.
+- Carry weight up to Load step without trouble.

 Experience